Cultural cognition: "Scientific consensus"

 The same dynamics that motivate individuals of diverse cultural outlooks to form competing perceptions of risks are likely to cause them to form opposing perceptions of "scientific consensus", cultural cognition researchers have concluded.
 In an experimental study, the researchers found that subjects were substantially more likely to count a scientist (of elite credentials) as an "expert" in his field of study when the scientist was depicted as taking a position consistent with the one associated with the subjects' cultural predispositions than when that scientist took a contrary position.
-A related survey showed that members of opposed cultural groups hold highly divergent impressions of what most scientific experts believe on various matters, a finding consistent with the ubiquity of culturally biased recognition of who counts as an "expert".
-Across a range of diverse risks (including climate change, nuclear waste disposal, and private handgun possession), members of no particular cultural group, the study found, were more likely than any other to hold perceptions of scientific consensus that consistently matched those adopted in "expert consensus reports" issued by the U.S. National Academy of Sciences.
+A related survey revealed that members of different cultural groups have significantly divergent views on what most scientific experts believe on various issues, highlighting the common occurrence of culturally biased recognition of who qualifies as an "expert."
+The study found that across a variety of risks (such as climate change, nuclear waste disposal, and private handgun possession), no single cultural group was more likely than any other to hold perceptions of scientific consensus that consistently aligned with those presented in "expert consensus reports" issued by the U.S. National Academy of Sciences.